bielbienne/bst.pygasus.core/README.rst

 Buildout
 --------

 We recommend to setup up a buildout for your project.
 First It will install all required dependencies and the scripts needed to run a server.
+The boostrap file can be downloaded at https://bootstrap.pypa.io/bootstrap-buildout.py.

 File structure: